trueharuu/vea/spec.md

 # Types
 * Integer: `123`, `5u8`
+  * Any Integer type that can be represented in Rust.
 * Boolean: `true`, `false`
 * String: `"abc"`
 * Char: `'a'`
 * None: `!`
 * Environment: `env a`
 * Set: `(1, 2, 3)`
+  * Items must be homogenous and unique.
 * Array: `[1, 2, 2]`
 * Function: `fn a() -> {}`